lachm99/lachm99/README.md

 I love problem solving and coming up with creative software solutions - and with each project I develop these skills just a bit more.

 At this point, I've had experience using:
 - Python
 - Java
 - C
 - R
+- Kubernetes
-- HTML, CSS, and JavaScript (although I'm very aware of how limited my exposure has been!)
+- HTML, CSS, and JavaScript (In small doses!)
 - Cloud Computing Services

 <!---